-The bill amends the Identity Theft Protection Act of 2004 to enhance the protection of personal information by updating definitions and introducing new requirements for security breach notifications.
+The bill amends the Identity Theft Protection Act to enhance the protection of personal information by updating definitions and introducing new requirements for security procedures and breach notifications.
 Key changes include the clarification of the term "Agency" to explicitly include institutions of higher education, as well as the introduction of new definitions for "security breach" and "third-party agent."
-The bill mandates that any person or agency that owns or accesses personal information must implement reasonable security procedures to safeguard that information.
-In the event of a suspected security breach, the responsible entity is required to conduct a prompt investigation to assess the breach's nature and scope.
+The bill mandates that any person or agency that owns or accesses personal information must implement reasonable security measures and conduct prompt investigations if a security breach is suspected.
+It also establishes a framework for compliance with recognized cybersecurity standards to ensure proactive measures are taken to protect personal data.

 Statutes affected: Senate Introduced Bill: 445.63